Providers should refer to the

 Responsibilities for under 18 year old students

-Education providers approving care arrangements for students less than 18 years old must:
+If you are approving care arrangements for students younger than 18 years of age, you must:

-- give us a signed statement confirming that for a nominated period appropriate arrangements have been made for the student's accommodation, support and general welfare.
-The period nominated by the provider must be a least the length of the student's Confirmation of Enrolment (CoE) plus seven days at the end of the CoE or until the student turns 18.
+- give the student a Confirmation of Appropriate Accommodation and Welfare (CAAW) confirming that appropriate arrangements have been made for the student's accommodation, support and general welfare.
+The period nominated by the provider must be at least the length of the student's Confirmation of Enrolment (CoE) plus seven days at the end of the CoE or until the student turns 18.

 This information is required to ensure compliance with Public Interest Criterion 4012A and visa condition 8532.

-More information is available about Welfare requirements for student visa applicants under 18 for more information.
+More information is available about Welfare requirements for student visa applicants under 18.

 PRISMS for confirming welfare arrangements and notifying of changes.

-Detailed information about education providers' responsibilities is available on the Australian Education International website.
+Detailed information about education providers' responsibilities is available on the International Education website.

 Minimum contents of a letter of offer

-Letters of offer made to students are used to support student visa applications and must contain the information in the table below.
+Letters of offer made to students to support student visa applications must contain the information in the table below.
 Students can only use a letter of offer if they are applying in Australia.

 |Information the letter must contain||Type of information|

-The tuition costs may include the cost of health insurance where the education provider has arranged this on behalf of the student.
+The tuition costs might include the cost of health insurance where the education provider has arranged this on behalf of the student.

 |Course duration||Include start date, end date and length of the course.|